IgorDantasDev/guess-the-number-expo-app/README.md

 ###

-<p align="left"> This is a React Native Expo app dedicated to simulating an elegant e-commerce experience centered around the world of chandeliers.
-This endeavor serves as a hands-on exploration of React Native and its associated technologies and libraries.
+<p align="left"> This is a React Native Expo app in production.

 ###